In Loving Memory

 The discipline, structure, and values of military life didn't stay on base — they came home.
 Ede raised his family with the same principles that guided his service: integrity, respect, and an unwavering commitment to doing what's right.

-His children — Trina, Ede, Gayle, and Christy — grew up understanding that service to others is the highest calling.
+His children — His children — Trina, Ede, Christy, and Gayle — grew up understanding that service to others is the highest calling.
+That lesson, planted in the soil of military life, bore fruit in every generation that followed. — grew up understanding that service to others is the highest calling.
 That lesson, planted in the soil of military life, bore fruit in every generation that followed.

 MENTORING THE NEXT GENERATION